cybertraining-dsc/su21-reu-363/project/index.md

 ## 6. Conclusion

 Artificial intelligence is rapidly expanding into multiple facets of society.
 Orthodontics may be one of the fastest branches of dentistry to adapt AI for three reasons.
 First, patient encounters during treatment generate many types of data.
 Second, the standardization in the field of dentistry is low compared to other areas of healthcare.
 A range of valid treatment options exists for any given case.
 Using AI and large datasets (that include diagnostic results, treatments, and outcomes), one can now measure the effectiveness of different treatment modalities given very specific clinical findings and conditions.
 Third, orthodontics is largely practiced by independent dentists in their own clinics.
 Despite the promise of AI, the volume of orthodontic research in this field is relatively low.
 Further, the clinical accuracy of AI must be improved with an increased number and variety of cases.
-Before AI can take on a more important role in making diagnostic recommendations, the volume and quality of research data will need to increase.[5]
+Before AI can take on a more important role in making diagnostic recommendations, the volume and quality of research data will need to increase [^5].

 ## 8. Acknowledgments

-- [ ] Gregor guided me throughout this process.
-- [ ] Carlos guided me throughout this process.
-- [ ] Yohn guided me throughout this process.
+Dr. Gregor von Laszewski, Carlos and Yohn guided me throughout this process.

 ## 9. References

 [^1]: Chokhra, P. (2020, June 29).
 Medical image dataset.
-Kaggle. <https://www.kaggle.com/parthplc/medical-image-dataset.>
+Kaggle. <https://www.kaggle.com/parthplc/medical-image-dataset>

-[^2]: EMBRACING NOVEL TECHNOLOGIES IN DENTISTRY AND ORTHODONTICS. (n.d.). <https://deepblue.lib.umich.edu/bitstream.>
+[^2]: EMBRACING NOVEL TECHNOLOGIES IN DENTISTRY AND ORTHODONTICS. (n.d.). <https://deepblue.lib.umich.edu/bitstream>

-[^3]: <DivyaSwarup, DeepakSingh, SinghSwarndeep, AhmadNaeem, SahaiRicha .Artificialintelligence(A.I.)
+[^3]: DivyaSwarup, DeepakSingh, SinghSwarndeep, AhmadNaeem, SahaiRicha .Artificialintelligence(A.I.)
 Inorthodontics.
-JournalofScience ,2017 ;7(9) :304 -307>
+JournalofScience ,2017 ;7(9) :304 -307

-[^4]: <S. Murata, C. Lee, C. Tanikawa and S. Date, "Towards a Fully Automated Diagnostic System for Orthodontic Treatment in Dentistry," 2017 IEEE 13th International Conference on e-Science (e-Science), 2017, pp. 1-8, doi: 10.1109/eScience.2017.12.>
+[^4]: S. Murata, C. Lee, C. Tanikawa and S. Date, "Towards a Fully Automated Diagnostic System for Orthodontic Treatment in Dentistry," 2017 IEEE 13th International Conference on e-Science (e-Science), 2017, pp. 1-8, doi: 10.1109/eScience.2017.12.

 [^5]: Hasnitadita.
 (2021, July 10).
 DENTAL panoramic knn.
-Kaggle. <https://www.kaggle.com/hasnitadita/dental-panoramic-knn.>
+Kaggle. <https://www.kaggle.com/hasnitadita/dental-panoramic-knn>

 [^6]: The challenge of eHealth data in Orthodontics.
-Define_me. (n.d.). <https://www.ajodo.org/article/S0889-5406(20)30801-5/fulltext.>
+Define_me. (n.d.). <https://www.ajodo.org/article/S0889-5406(20)30801-5/fulltext>